SalmaBhar/UNIT1/README.md

     error = c - num_trial/6
     print("Number of {}s: {}, expected {}, error {}".format(index+1,c, num_trial/6, error))
 ```
-# Personal Notes on Norman Doors Video
+Personal Notes on Norman Doors Video

 Def: A Norman Door is a door where the design tells you to do the opposite of what you are supposed to do.

-### Human-Centered Design Basics:
+Human-Centered Design Basics:
 1. Dicoverability: The ability to discover what operations one can do.
 2. Feedback: A signal of what happened.

 Observation --> Idea Generation --> Prototyping --> Testing (Repeat)

-### Comment
-This small issue of bad doors highlights a wider issue on the global scale.
+Comment: This small issue of bad doors highlights a wider issue on the global scale.
 Just like there are bad doors in this world, there also bad houses, bad drainage-systems, bad airplanes and so on.
 I think it is genius to consider this small issue that we usually ignore in our everyday life.
 That is why products have to be well-designed so it makes tasks easier and more efficient, rather than complicate them.

 # Taxes Program
 Program to calculate the taxes: The program below uses pattern recognition to simplify the calculation of the taxes according to the table below